SimonPadbury/baselayer-3/_src/typography.md

 Besides those already introduced, Baselayer also has utility classes for:

-* `t-big` — increase font size by 1.5em (but there’s no clamp ramp).
+* `t-big` — increase font size by 1.25em.
 Use it directly on a `<p>` to enlarge the font (e.g. for a lead paragraph).
 Note: don’t use `t-big`  directly on a heading, because that will override the heading size.
 But you can use it on a wrapping element around a heading that you wish to enlarge (e.g. for a title or hero component).
-* `t-small` (or use the `<small>` HTML tag) — decrease font-size to 0.75em
+* `t-small` (or use the `<small>` HTML tag) — decrease font-size to 0.8em
 * `t-highlight` (or use the `<mark>` HTML tag) — text highlighter
 * `t-right`, `t-center`, and `t-left` — text alignment
 * `t-lighter`, `t-normal`, `t-semibold`, `t-bold`, `t-heavy` — font weights
 * `t-italic` — font style italic
+* `t-balance` — balances word-wrap, so that e.g. long headings don't have orphans
 * `t-uppercase` — text transform to capitals
 * `t-noline` — use to remove the underline (underscore) from links where having it may be inappropriate (e.g. in menus)
 * `hover:t-line` – make underline appear on hover (pair as `t-noline hover:t-line` on a link)